2002 ICC Champions Trophy final: Second Semi-final

 The second semi-final was played between Sri Lanka and Australia on 27 September 2002.
 Australia won the toss, decided to bat first and score 162 runs in 48.4 overs.
 Shane Warne scored 36 runs followed by Adam Gilchrist and Damien Martyn scoring 31 and 28 runs respectively.
 Muttiah Muralitharan took three wickets for 26 runs in 9.4 overs.
 Aravinda de Silva, who was awarded Man of the Match, conceded just 16 runs in 10 overs and took Matthew Hayden's wicket.
 Sri Lanka, in the reply, reached the target in 40 overs losing only three wickets.
 Marvan Atapattu scored 51 runs followed by Kumar Sangakkara's 48 and Jayasuriya's 42 runs.
 Glenn McGrath took two wickets for 41 runs in 10 overs.

-Final
+Match details

 The final of the 2002 ICC Champions Trophy was washed out twice, on 29 and 30 September 2002 at the R. Premadasa Stadium, Colombo.
-The matches were scheduled to play between the Sri Lanka cricket team and the India cricket team, captained by Sanath Jayasuriya and Sourav Ganguly respectively.
+The matches were scheduled to be played between the Sri Lanka cricket team and the India cricket team, captained by Sanath Jayasuriya and Sourav Ganguly respectively.
 Both the teams shared the Trophy.